tj-sullivan/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a 5th year Ph.D. candidate in Clinical Psychology at Stony Brook University, co-mentored by Dr. Dan O'Leary and Dr. Joanne Davila.
-My research spans the domains of stress, trauma, violence, close relationships, and LGBTQ+ stigma.
-Broadly, I seek to understand how adversity, trauma, and stigma can bring people in close relationships together or tear them apart.
-Because relationships are a key foundation to psychotherapy, I believe generating new knowledge in these areas is especially important for fine-tuning interventions to maximize therapeutic change.
-Before graduate school, I worked as a senior research assistant with Dr. John Pachankis at the Yale LGBTQ+ Mental Health Initiative in New York City.
-During my undergraduate years at Penn State, I worked with Dr. Amy Marshall and Dr. Louis Castonguay.
+I'm currently a Postdoctoral Research Associate with the Yale LGBTQ Mental Health Initiative at the Yale School of Public Health in the Department of Social and Behavioral Sciences.
+I earned my PhD in Clinical Psychology with an Advanced Certificate in Quantitative Methods at Stony Brook University under the mentorship of Dr. Dan O'Leary and Dr. Joanne Davila and I completed my clinical residency at the VA Puget Sound Healthcare System, Seattle Division.
+Broadly, I am interested in how multiple manifestations of stress, from everyday hassles to chronic stigma to acute trauma, impact mental health and interpersonal relationships.
+In my work, I focus on LGBTQ+ populations and advanced quantitative methodologies (e.g., MLM, SEM, psychometrics, Bayesian approaches).
 To see more about me and my work, you can {{< staticref "uploads/cv.pdf" "newtab" >}} download my CV here{{< /staticref >}}.
-As my time permits, in the future I plan to contribute to the blog section of this website with posts focused on data analysis.

 Please note: this website is very much a work in progress :)